OverBrewedLeaf/CSCI-335/README.txt

 Finished  tasks 1 and 2a-b

-I ran into issues attempting to trace through the contains function and finding a way to return total calls from functions like remove
+I ran into issues attempting to trace through the contains function and finding a way to return total calls from functions like remove.
+I also ran into a lot of const issues.

 To run program:
     make clean